F4

 Technical checks (qualified person only):

-• Access the underside of the hob and locate the NTC temperature sensor(s) attached to the glass or to the radiant element.
+• Access the underside of the hob and locate the NTC temperature sensor(s) attached to the glass or the radiant element.

 • Inspect the harness from the sensor to the main control board for damage.

 Repair: Replace the faulty NTC temperature sensor or, if confirmed, the main control board.
-Always refit thermal pads or clips exactly as original to ensure correct sensing.
+Always refit thermal pads or clips exactly as original to ensure correct temperature sensing.

 Advertisements